debdeepuw/TAVIE/README.md

   <br><em>Comparison of TAVIE against MFVI and BBVI under the Student's-t model, animated over number of repetitions</em>
 </p>

 **Note**: For more TAVIE comparisons under different SSG likelihoods, please see [comparisons.ipynb](./comparisons.ipynb).
-Further, we would also like to direct the reader's (user's) attention towards convergence diagnositics of competing methods (in particular, BBVI) and TAVIE performed in [convergence.ipynb](./convergence.ipynb).
+Further, we would also like to direct the reader's (user's) attention towards convergence diagnostics of competing methods (in particular, BBVI) and TAVIE performed in [convergence.ipynb](./convergence.ipynb).

 ---